 These are my top picks, all tested and tried, for the backpacking Santorini on a budget guide:

 Now it is not the easiest to find cheap food in one of the worlds most romantic places, though it can be done.
 Keep away from those gorgeous cliffside restaurants when on a budget, as well as basically everything in Oia.

-To keep food costs down try book an accommodation with breakfast included, that means one less meal to purchase during the day.
+To keep food costs down try book accommodation with breakfast included, that means one less meal to purchase during the day.
 Staying at Nautilus Dome we would very often visit the bakery next door.
 They had fresh sandwiches and everything delicious, a bonus is that they were open 24 hours a day.
 This certainly helped keep our food budget down in Santorini.

 Another option is to stick to the notoriously cheap dishes.
 Find places which specialize in the backpacker staple food, the Gyro.
-For just a couple euros you can get a meal that will keep you going.
+For just a couple of euros you can get a meal that will keep you going.
 Also a famously cheap eat in Santorini is Falafeland.
 With massive falafel wraps, you cannot go wrong!